How to Cook Enoki Mushroom – The best from the rest

 • Take 4 cups or 950 ml of water in a pan and once it comes to boiling state, put the Enoki mushrooms leaving them in hot water for a minute or so.

 • Heat 2 tablespoons of oil and cook the garlic.
 Burnt garlic adds a whole new aroma and enhances the taste of the dish.
-Add soy sauce, 0.5 tbsp sugar, chopped green onion to that pan and cook the sauce.
+Add soy sauce, 0.5 tbsp sugar, and chopped green onion to that pan and cook the sauce.

 • After the sauce stops boiling and comes down to the normal temperature, pour it into the boiled and half-cooked mushroom and serve it.